 Analysis of Iconic Masterpieces

-- The Starry Night (1889): Perhaps his most famous work, painted from his asylum window (though partly from memory/imagination).
+- The Starry Night (1889): Perhaps his most famous work, painted from his asylum window (though there's scholarly debate about whether it was painted directly from the window or largely from memory and imagination, perhaps combining observations with his inner state.
+This debate exists because elements like the village depicted aren't visible from that specific window angle, and some astronomical details aren't entirely accurate to the time and place).
 The swirling, energetic brushstrokes depict a sky alive with cosmic energy, contrasting with the sleeping village below.
 The cypress tree acts as a dramatic link between earth and sky.
 Expresses intense emotion and possibly spiritual yearning.
+It's a painting that feels like the universe is swirling right in front of you.

 - Wheatfield with Crows (1890): One of his last paintings.
 The turbulent sky, dark crows flying over converging paths in a vast wheat field, create a powerful sense of drama, foreboding, and perhaps entrapment.
-Its interpretation remains debated but undeniably potent.
+Its interpretation remains debated, with some seeing it purely as a depiction of nature's power or the vastness of the landscape, others as a symbol of his troubled state or the paths leading nowhere, but it is undeniably potent.
+It feels like a cry on canvas.

 Van Gogh's Legacy and Influence

-- Influence on Expressionism & Fauvism: His bold, subjective use of color and expressive brushwork were major inspirations for early 20th-century movements like Fauvism (link) and German Expressionism (artists like Kirchner, Nolde, Munch).
+- Influence on Expressionism & Fauvism: His bold, subjective use of color and expressive brushwork were major inspirations for early 20th-century movements like Fauvism and German Expressionism (artists like Kirchner, Nolde, Munch).
 Artists admired his emotional directness and departure from naturalism.
+He showed them it was okay to paint how you felt, not just what you saw.

 - Forerunner of Modern Art: He is universally recognized as one of the most important Post-Impressionist painters and a crucial bridge to Modern Art.
 His work encouraged artists to use form and color more freely and subjectively.